 At this point, we have defined a Shuffle mask that will shuffle the Street, City and Zip column values together from one row onto some other row.

 Let's narrow the range so that all the Street, City and Zip columns are shuffled only within their own State.

 All that is required is to define the State column as the Shuffle mask's partition values, as shown:

 If the Shuffle mask is executed using the Not Deterministic setting then it is impossible to predict how the rows shall be shuffled and the result shall be different each time it is executed on the exact same input data.

-- Properties of the table must be the same on each masking execution
+* Properties of the table were the same on each masking execution;

-- The table contains the same number of rows on each masking execution
+* The table contained the same number of rows on each masking execution.